StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE AS SELECT.md

 +------------+
 ```

+### Example 4

-Example 4: Synchronously query four tables, including `lineorder`, `customer`, `supplier`, and `part` and create a new table `lineorder_flat` based on the query result, and then insert the query result to the new table.
+Synchronously query four tables, including `lineorder`, `customer`, `supplier`, and `part` and create a new StarRocks table `lineorder_flat` based on the query result, and then insert the query result to the new table.
 Additionally, specify the partitioning method and bucketing method for the new table.

 ```SQL
 CREATE TABLE lineorder_flat